 Kiddywampus has a laid-back, creative attitude.
 My favorite part of our visit was one little display doll that was obviously well-loved by the littlest shoppers.
 In fact my own toddler wouldn’t part with it.
 Amy, the owner of Kiddywampus, told me the doll gets dirty and washed regularly.
 I love the fact that they stock unique toys that can withstand real play.
 This would be the place to go if you want to inspire creativity in your children.

 Lakeshore Learning is the one non-locally owned store in this list, but the company is still pretty small and independent and we love the interactive environment that allows shoppers to get an idea what they are purchasing.
-They traditionally offer weekly free craft activities and the stores have play areas where kids can play while parents shop.
+They traditionally offer free craft activities and the stores have play areas where kids can play while parents shop.
 Lakeshore Learning is geared towards teaching through play.
 I go to Lakeshore when I’ve identified something I need to work on with my kids and need some tools for teaching it.

 Legacy Toys has four Twin Cities locations – The Galleria, The Mall of America, Rosedale, and Ridgedale.
 You can also find them in Duluth and North Dakota.
 They strive to offer unique toy store experience that helps kids “ignite their imagination through exploration and play”.
 First opened in Ely, Minnesota, Legacy Toys claims to be an experiential toy shop.
 They encourage families to laugh, play, and grow together because they believe that making the world a better place for our kids is the best legacy they can have.

 Years ago, Millie Adelsheim and Dan Marshall began their toy store journey with a baby store called Peapods.
 As their own family and interests grew, they decided to expand and rebrand.
 Where Peapods was geared to babies, Mischief Toy Store is geared toward older children.
 In fact, in 2020, their oldest daughter joined Dan and Millie as part owner of the store.
-This is the toy store for the family with multiple aged children.
-They cater to all ages but you will find things like kinetic toys, jewelry, games and outdoor adventure gear.

 714 Cleveland Ave S, St. Paul MN 55116